eProsima/Micro-XRCE-DDS-docs/docs/agent.rst

     $ ./MicroXRCEAgent udp [OPTIONS]

     Options:
       -h,--help                                    Print this help message and exit -p,--port UINT REQUIRED                      Select the port
-      -m,--middleware TEXT in {ced,dds}=dds   Select the kind of Middleware -r,--refs FILE                          Load a reference file
+      -m,--middleware TEXT in {ced,rtps,dds}=dds   Select the kind of Middleware -r,--refs FILE                               Load a reference file
       -v,--verbose UINT in {0,1,2,3,4,5,6}=4       Select log level from less to more verbose -d,--discovery                               Activate the Discovery server
       --disport UINT=7400 Needs: --discovery       Select the port for the Discovery server --p2p UINT                                   Activate the P2P profile using the given port

 **TCP server** ::

     $ ./MicroXRCEAgent tcp [OPTIONS]

     Options:
       -h,--help                                    Print this help message and exit -p,--port UINT REQUIRED                      Select the port
-      -m,--middleware TEXT in {ced,dds}=dds   Select the kind of Middleware -r,--refs FILE                          Load a reference file
+      -m,--middleware TEXT in {ced,rtps,dds}=dds   Select the kind of Middleware -r,--refs FILE                               Load a reference file
       -v,--verbose UINT in {0,1,2,3,4,5,6}=4       Select log level from less to more verbose -d,--discovery                               Activate the Discovery server
       --disport UINT=7400 Needs: --discovery       Select the port for the Discovery server --p2p UINT                                   Activate the P2P profile using the given port

 **Serial server** (only Linux) ::

     $ ./MicroXRCEAgent serial [OPTIONS]

     Options:
       -h,--help                                    Print this help message and exit --dev FILE REQUIRED                          Select the serial device -b,--baudrate TEXT=115200                    Select the baudrate
-      -m,--middleware TEXT in {ced,dds}=dds   Select the kind of Middleware -r,--refs FILE                          Load a reference file
+      -m,--middleware TEXT in {ced,rtps,dds}=dds   Select the kind of Middleware -r,--refs FILE                               Load a reference file
       -v,--verbose UINT in {0,1,2,3,4,5,6}=4       Select log level from less to more verbose -d,--discovery                               Activate the Discovery server
       --disport UINT=7400 Needs: --discovery       Select the port for the Discovery server --p2p UINT                                   Activate the P2P profile using the given port

 **Pseudo-Serial server** (only Linux) ::

     $ ./MicroXRCEAgent pseudo-serial [OPTIONS]

     Options:
       -h,--help                                    Print this help message and exit --dev FILE REQUIRED                          Select the serial device -b,--baudrate TEXT=115200                    Select the baudrate
-      -m,--middleware TEXT in {ced,dds}=dds   Select the kind of Middleware -r,--refs FILE                          Load a reference file
+      -m,--middleware TEXT in {ced,rtps,dds}=dds   Select the kind of Middleware -r,--refs FILE                               Load a reference file
       -v,--verbose UINT in {0,1,2,3,4,5,6}=4       Select log level from less to more verbose -d,--discovery                               Activate the Discovery server
       --disport UINT=7400 Needs: --discovery       Select the port for the Discovery server --p2p UINT                                   Activate the P2P profile using the given port

 * The reference file shall be composed by a set of Fast RTPS profiles following the `XML syntax <https://eprosima-fast-rtps.readthedocs.io/en/latest/xmlprofiles.html>`_ described in Fast RTPS.
   The ``profile_name`` attribute of each profile represents a reference to an XRCE-Entity so that it could be used by the *Clients* to create entities by reference.
 * The ``-b,--baudrate <baudrate>`` options sets the baud rate of the communication.
 It can take the following values:
   0, 50, 75, 110, 134, 150, 200, 300, 600, 1200, 1800, 240, 4800, 9600, 19200, 38400, 57600, 115200 (default), 230400, 460800, 500000, 576000, 921600, 1000000, 1152000, 1500000, 2000000, 2500000, 3000000, 3500000 or 4000000 Bd.
 * The ``-v,--verbose <level[0-6]>`` option sets log level from less to more verbose, in  level 0 the logger is off.
 * ``-m,--middleware <middleware-impl>``: set the middleware implementation to use.
-There are two: DDS (specified by the XRCE standard) and Centralized (topic are managed by the Agent similarly MQTT).
+There are three: RPTS (based on eProsima Fast RTPS), DDS (specified by the XRCE standard) and Centralized (topic are managed by the Agent similarly MQTT).
 * The ``--p2p <port>`` option enables P2P communication.
 Centralized middleware is necessary for this option.

 Middleware Abstraction Layer